leventyalcin/search-jira-issues-alfred-workflow/README.md

 * Press `alt` and select an issue copy-pastes the issues number to the current application.

 ## Caching
-The workflow uses the file system as a cache.
+The workflow uses the file system as a cache to give you quick results.
 The TTL can be set in config.json

 ## Icons
 The workflow is bundled with a set of icons, but if you have custom or differently named ones, simply add a png with the task name.

-To find out the types of icon on your Jira instance, hit this url: https://{{YOUR_JIRA_INSTANCE_URL}}/rest/api/2/issuetype/
+To find out the types of icon on your Jira instance, hit this url: `https://{{YOUR_JIRA_INSTANCE_URL}}/rest/api/2/issuetype/`

 ## Troubleshooting
 If Alfred is not able to retrieve any issues following fixes might help you: